Children Dental Hospital in Hyderabad, Bhimavaram, Mancherial.

 Dental sealants are also termed as pit and fissure sealants are a dental treatment intended to prevent tooth decay.
 Teeth have recesses on their biting surfaces; the back teeth have fissures (grooves) and some front teeth have cingulum pits.

 Sealants are a safe and painless way to protect your teeth from tooth decay.
-A sealant is a protective plastic coating, which is applied to the biting surfaces of the back teeth.
-The sealant forms a hard shield that keeps food and bacteria from getting into the tiny grooves in the teeth and causing decay.
+A sealant is a protecting plastic coating, which is implemented to the biting surfaces of the back teeth.
+The sealant bureaucracy a tough guard that continues meals and micro organism from getting into the tiny grooves inside the tooth and causing decay.

 Pediatric Dental Emergency